mjpr-3435/McDis-RCON/README.md

 mcdis run
 ```

-In the following repositories, you can see how McDis-RCON is configured: EnigmaTech SMP and Aeternum SMP.
+In the following repositories, you can see how McDis-RCON is configured in EnigmaTech SMP and Aeternum SMP.
 - [AeternumBot](https://github.com/mjpr-3435/AeternumBot).
 - [EnigmaBot](https://github.com/mjpr-3435/AeternumBot).